bhauman/bhauman.github.com/drafts/tyranny-of-domain-state-and-primacy-of-inputs.md

 opaque with regards to time, unresponsive to new requirements and difficult to distribute.

-The reason most often given for throwing away the inputs is performance.
-The cost of keeping "uneeded data".
-Again, we seem to be having a hard time keeping up with the order of magnitude of our gains in storage and performance.
-It is ironic that on one hand we dismiss the storing of inputs (literally the chain of events that lead up to this state) while on the other we revere the blockchain.
-Every click on the internet is now collected by how many services?

 ## The opacity of WTF

 As programmers it seems like we have valid opportunities to say WTF